-So what is this grounding anyway?
+So what is grounding anyway?
 Grounding refers to any exercises or tools that help us become more connected to our bodies, the present moment, and/or the world around us.
 First, I’m going to explain why grounding exercises are so helpful for anxiety.
 And then, I’m going to share some of my favorite grounding exercises with you so that you can see for yourself how helpful it is!

 Let's Talk Anxiety